Minimalist Canopy Bed Frames: Sleek and Stylish Designs

 Measure Your Room First

-Before you fall in love with a king size mattress, grab a tape measure.
-Experts recommend at least 24 inches of space around the bed for comfortable movement.
-That means your room should ideally be at least 12 feet by 12 feet to accommodate a king bed and some walking room.
-This becomes especially important when considering exact king size bed measurements and how much floor space you really have.
+Before falling in love with a king mattress, grab a tape measure.
+Give yourself—and your furniture—at least two feet of breathing room around the bed for easy movement.
+Ideally, your bedroom should be at least 12 feet by 12 feet to comfortably fit a king bed and still feel open.

 Consider Bed Frames and Accessories